 One of the most comforting side dishes and great any time of the year.
-My easy scalloped potatoes for one or two are made from scratch for that old fashioned comfort food flavor.
+These easy small batch cheesy potatoes are made from scratch for that old fashioned comfort food flavor.
 Little bits of toasted cheese and creamy potatoes are so delicious!

 Recipe Ingredients